KarmaComputing/high-availability-web-services/README.md

 # Read then execute
 ./provision-database.sh
 ```

-> Note after server creation you manually need to create `topology.yaml` see example: [pr](https://github.com/KarmaComputing/high-availability-web-services/pull/7) the ip addresses you need are in `servers.txt` after server creation, and also visible on the cloud console (if using Hetzner), then run `provision-database.sh` again.
-It's expected during testing/day0 to use `destroy-all.sh` to easily destroy and start again for speed and validation of the process.
+> Note: The password to the database cluster is randomly generated and printed at the end of installation.

 #### Set database cluster password
 Set the database cluster password by ssh connection to the first node in `servers.txt`,